 Naturally, the same companies have tried to apply this approach to batteries.
 It hasn't worked particularly well.
 The reason is that in batteries, the geometry is actually pretty simple.
 A cell is essentially a stack of thin layers.
 The hard part is the physics and the parameters.

 In this sense, batteries are much closer to living organisms than they are to physical infrastructure.
-The behavior of a battery depends on a web of interdependent properties that are difficult to measure, difficult to decouple, and often change depending on context.
+Their behavior depends on a web of interdependent properties.
+Those properties are hard to measure, hard to decouple, and often change with context.
 A few examples:

 Interfacial properties depend on the combination of materials, not just the materials themselves.
-The intercalation reaction rate at an NMC cathode surface depends on which electrolyte it's paired with, what additives are present, and even how the electrode was processed.
+The intercalation reaction rate at an NMC cathode surface depends on the electrolyte it's paired with, the additives present, and even how the electrode was processed.
 You can't just look this up in a table.

 Properties change their meaning at different scales.
-You can measure lithium diffusivity in a single particle using techniques like GITT, but the cell-scale model typically assumes spherical particles, which changes what "diffusion coefficient" actually refers to.
+You can measure lithium diffusivity in a single particle using techniques like GITT.
+But the cell-scale model typically assumes spherical particles.
+That changes what "diffusion coefficient" actually refers to.
 The model parameter is no longer the fundamental material property.
 It's an effective parameter that absorbs the complexity of the real microstructure.

 Properties change after building the battery.
 Electrolyte properties measured in a pristine solution can shift meaningfully after formation, as the initial SEI layer grows and some electrolyte is consumed.